surfingreg/docker-unbound-dns-block-updater/readme.md

 Run your own DNS sinkhole server to block 120k+ ad domains

 ## Background
-These repos have done all the work.
-By default this will block over 123,000 ad and fake domains.
-Kinda like PiHole except run it on your own hardware.
-These two files (run.sh and Dockerfile) only combine these repos and one of my own to insert the continuously maintained and open-sourced database of yucky domains into Unbound.
-On any Linux or Mac (maybe Win too with Linux subsystem) just run this bash script and in a few seconds you'll have a blocking DNS server.
+The repos below have done all the work.
+These simple bash and Docker files bring them together to block over 123,000 ad and fake domains on your own DNS server.
+Preferably run it on a computer on your home LAN with a stable IP address.
+So, it's like PiHole except on your own hardware.

 ## Sources
 https://github.com/MatthewVance/unbound-docker